 What time commitment is needed to participate in The IDEAL Learning Journey?

 The learning journey is meant to be experienced over a six-month time period.
-Within those months, you’ll participate in about eight to ten hours to complete the learning journey and a few additional hours to attend optional open discussion experiences.
+Within those months, you’ll participate in about eight to ten hours to complete the learning journey.
 Your actual time may vary and will depend on your learning style as well as the number of hours you devote to exploring the self-paced videos, articles, and self-assessments, and lastly, if you participate in the optional open discussion groups.

 People managers have additional learning options related to their role that add approximately one hour.

 No. However, the President and Provost have both stated that this learning program is a priority to ensuring we have a culture that is fair, respectful, and creates a sense of belonging for all and achieving this vision for our culture will definitely take all of us working together.
 Our plan is that approximately 15,000 Stanford staff will complete the learning journey in approximately two years.
 Our hope is that our culture will change for the better when we have a common understanding of how we can forge a workplace where we all feel respected, valued, and confident in how to stand up for each other.

 Will non-exempt staff, including represented staff, be able to participate?